Logo by Danthree Studio - CGI Studio

 Step Explanation

-3. roughness evolution The HDRI is pre-filtered for credible highlights (PMREM).
+3. Roughness Convolution The HDRI is pre-filtered for credible highlights (PMREM).
 The API explains PMREMGenerator.

-Historical pioneering work and background information can be found at Paul Debevec.
+You can find information on historical pioneering work and background details at Paul Debevec.

 1. Define CI light: Time of day, sky type, color temperature & contrast to match the brand (mood board).
 How this fits into the big picture Brand Experience.

-2. Curate HDRI: Resolution (≥ 12-16 k for close-ups), high EV span, clean horizon line.
-You can find high-quality panoramas, for example, at Poly Haven - HDRIs.
+2. Curating HDRI: Resolution (≥ 12–16k for close-ups), wide EV range, clean horizon line.
+You can find high-quality panoramas, for example, at Poly Haven – HDRIs.

-3. Setup in DCC/Engine: In Blender, bind the panorama via Environment Texture to integrate the panorama.
-For real-time workflows Lighting in Unreal Engine offers practical options (incl.
-HDRI backdrop).
+3. Setup in DCC/Engine: In Blender, you link the panorama via Environment Texture .
+For real-time workflows, Lighting in Unreal Engine offers practical options (including an HDRI backdrop).

-5. Color management: ACEScg → RRT/ODT or sRGB tone mapping - important against "milky" highlights and for consistent brand colors.
+5. Color Management: ACEScg → RRT/ODT or sRGB tone mapping—essential for preventing “milky” highlights and ensuring consistent brand colors.

 6. QA & series suitability: Test under three HDRIs (studio/interior/outdoor) with focus on metal specular, glass refraction and fabric sheen.
 For the material structure see Material & surface visualization.

-• 32-bit EXR instead of 8-bit JPG (no clipping artifacts, real light energy).
+• 32-bit EXR instead of 8-bit JPG (no clipping artifacts, true light energy).

-• High resolution (from 8 k, better 16 k) for crisp reflections in product close-ups.
+• High resolution (8k or higher, preferably 16k) for crisp reflections in product close-ups.

-• Clean orientation (sun direction, horizon), documented color temperature.
+• Accurate orientation (direction of the sun, horizon), documented color temperature.

-• Neutral WB or clearly defined Kelvin values - for reproducible CI looks.
+• Neutral white balance or clearly defined Kelvin values—for reproducible CI looks.

 IBL in Web & AR

-Web viewer: Modern PBR viewers work with environment maps + PMREM for quick highlights - examples in our 3D viewer.
-We recommend glTF as an exchange format; further details at glTF file format.
+Web Viewer: Modern PBR viewers use environment maps and PMREM for fast highlights—see examples in our 3D Viewer.
+We recommend glTF as the export format; for more details, see glTF file format.

 AR experiences: Mobile AR uses ambient light probes and defined HDRIs for coherent material response.
 We show practice & benefits at Augmented reality in 3D.

-The choice of environment map determines the mood, reflections and shadows - and therefore whether a render appears neutral and testable or emotionally powerful.
-The following overview shows five typical HDRI/IBL scenarios with image effects, ideal fields of application, practical resolutions and basic settings.
-This will help you find the right lighting setup for look-dev, e-commerce or real-time viewers in seconds.
+The choice of environment map determines the mood, reflections, and shadows—and thus whether a render appears neutral and verifiable or emotionally compelling and sales-driven.
+The following overview shows five typical HDRI/IBL scenarios with visual effects, ideal applications, practical resolutions, and default settings.
+This way, you can find the right lighting setup for look development, e-commerce, or real-time viewers in seconds.

-Overcast Studio (neutral, cloudy) Soft, neutral light, hardly any color cast; soft, wide highlights Material testing, product freezer, packshots with a natural look Preview: 2-4k Final: 8k for close-ups Strength ~0.8-1.2; white balance neutral (~6500 K); rotation until the key highlight is in place Tip: add a small rim/area light for separation.
+Overcast Studio (neutral, cloudy) Soft, neutral light, with virtually no color cast; gentle, broad highlights Material testing, product freezer, packshot renderings with a natural look Preview: 2–4k Final: 8k for close-ups Strength ~0.8–1.2; neutral white balance (~6500 K); rotate until the key highlight is correct Tip: add a small rim/area light for separation.
 Attention: too flat → "matt" → check rotation & roughness.

-Golden Hour Outdoor (low sun) Warm, high plasticity, long shadows, strong directional character Lifestyle scenes, outdoor furniture, architectural exteriors Preview: 4-8k Final: 8-16k (Horizon/Details) Exposure -1...-2 EV; WB ~5000 K; horizon match with ground plane Tip: additional sunlight source for precise shadow focus.
-Caution: avoid "double sun" (HDRI sun vs. directional light).
+Golden Hour Outdoors (low sun) Warm, high plasticity, long shadows, strong directional character Lifestyle Scenes, Outdoor Furniture, Architectural Exteriors Preview: 4–8k Final: 8–16k (Horizontal/Details) Exposure −1…−2 EV; WB ~5000 K; Horizon Match with Ground Plane Tip: Use an additional sun light source for precise shadow definition.
+Caution: Avoid a “double sun” (HDRI sun vs. directional light).

-Interior loft (large windows) Soft bounce lights, natural window catchlights; neutral to slightly cool/warm Interiors, wood/textile, brand worlds Preview: 4k Final: 8k (clean reflections in glass/metal) Strength ~1.0-1.5; window portals/rect lights optional; rotation until catch lights fit Tip: Combine emissive window + IBL.
-Attention: Parallax error with flat backplate insert → does not replace "real" windows.
+Loft Interior (large windows) Soft bounce lights, natural window catchlights; neutral to slightly cool/warm Interiors, Wood/Textiles, Brand Worlds Preview: 4k Final: 8k (clear reflections in glass/metal) Strength ~1.0–1.5; window portals/rectangular lights optional; rotation until catchlights are correct Tip: Combine emissive windows with IBL.
+Caution: Parallax errors may occur when using a flat backplate → this does not replace “real” windows.

-Light Tent / Studio Softbox HDRI High-key, extremely soft shadows, defined strip reflections; clinically clean E-commerce, shiny metals/plastics, technology packshots Preview: 2-4k Final: 8k (crisp highlights, no steps) Strength ~1.0; highlight clamp if necessary; additional gradient scrims Tip: HDRI with stripes/"strip lights" shape the reflections.
-Caution: too uniform → flat → set targeted contrasts.
+Light Tent / Studio Softbox HDRI High-key, extremely soft shadows, well-defined strip highlights; clinically clean E-commerce, shiny metals/plastics, technology packshot renderings Preview: 2–4k Final: 8k (crisp highlights, no stair-step artifacts) Strength ~1.0; highlight clamp if necessary; additional gradient scrims Tip: HDRI with strip lights shapes the reflections.
+Caution: if the lighting is too uniform, the image will look flat—so create deliberate contrasts.

-Realtime/Web/VR-optimized Balanced, pre-filtered; low susceptibility to artifacts WebGL/Three.js/Unreal configurators, AR/VR viewer Preview: 2k Final: 2-4k (prefiltered) Linear decoding (sRGB off); PMREM/Specular prefilter; KTX2/Basis for Web Tip: Pre-filter the environment (PMREM) against glitter.
-Attention: Check nadir/up-axis/rotation (seam, orientation).
+Real-time/Web/VR-optimized Balanced, pre-filtered; low susceptibility to artifacts WebGL/Three.js/Unreal configurators, AR/VR viewers Preview: 2k Final: 2–4k (prefiltered) Linear decoding (sRGB off); PMREM/Specular Prefilter; KTX2/Web Base Tip: Pre-filter the environment (PMREM) to reduce glitter.
+Note: Check the nadir, up-axis, and rotation (seam, orientation).

-Practical guide for HDRI/IBL - from neutral studio to Golden Hour.
-Standard values apply regardless of the engine (e.g. V-Ray, Corona, Blender Cycles, Unreal/Three.js).
-Rule of thumb resolution: 2-4k for previews, 8k for close-ups, 16k only for very wide horizon/reflective XL surfaces.
+Practical Guide to HDRI/IBL – From Neutral Studio to Golden Hour.
+These guidelines apply regardless of the rendering engine (e.g., V-Ray, Corona, Blender Cycles, Unreal/Three.js).
+Rule of thumb for resolution: 2–4k for previews, 8k for close-ups, 16k only for very distant horizons or reflective XL surfaces.

 A/B comparison: How the HDRI map changes light & mood

-Infographic with three interior renderings and the HDRI previews below: Cedar Bridge (soft overcast) on the left, Schadowplatz (urban, cool) in the middle, Meadow 2 (sunny, high contrasts) on the right.
-Camera, exposure and tone mapping identical.
+Infographic featuring three interior renderings and the corresponding HDRI previews below them: on the left, Cedar Bridge (soft overcast); in the middle, Schadowplatz (urban, cool); on the right, Meadow 2 (sunny, high contrast).
+Camera settings, exposure, and tone mapping are identical.

-Three IBL looks in comparison: Cedar Bridge (neutral-soft), Schadowplatz (cool-urban) and Meadow 2 (warm, high-contrast).
-Sources: Poly Haven - Cedar Bridge, Schadowplatz, Meadow 2.
+A comparison of three IBL looks: Cedar Bridge (neutral-soft), Schadowplatz (cool-urban), and Meadow 2 (warm, high-contrast).
+Sources: Poly Haven – Cedar Bridge, Schadowplatz, Meadow 2.

 Common error patterns & quick fixes

-• Eroded highlights: Incorrect tone mapping → check ACES/linear; cleanly balance exposure vs. HDRI intensity.
+• Common Pitfalls: Incorrect tone mapping → Check ACES/linear; Carefully balance exposure and HDRI intensity.

-• Double shadow/parallax error: Backplate and CG floor do not match → Shadow Catcher + correct camera calibration.
+• Double shadows/parallax errors: The backplate and CG floor do not align → Shadow Catcher + correct camera calibration.

 Setup / Scenario Core effect & use

-Overcast Studio Soft shadows, ideal series consistency (E-Com, furniture finish).
+Overcast Studio Soft shadows, ideal consistency across the series (e-commerce, furniture finishes).

-Golden Hour Outdoor Warm highlights, emotional storytelling (lifestyle motifs).
+Golden Hour Outdoor Warm highlights, emotional storytelling (lifestyle imagery).

 Neutral Light Tent Objective product look, perfect label readability - see Crop & Pack-Shot .